ucfopen/Materia-Docker/README.md

 ### Troubleshooting

+#### Table Not Found

+When running fuelphp's install, it uses fuel/app/config/development/migrations.php file to know the current state of your database.
+Fuel assumes this file is truth, and won't create tables even on an empty database.
+You probably need to delete the file and run the setup scripts again.

+#### No space left on dev error

 If you get a *no space left on dev* error: Remove the machine with `docker-machine rm default` then start over from step 3 in OSX Docker Setup.
 You may need to attempt the rm command twice before it removes the VM successfully.)

-When running fuelphp's install, you may need to make sure the fuel/app/config/dev/migrations.php file is in sync with your database.
-If it's a new database, just delete the file.

 Use `docker-machine ip` and use the database user info from the docker-composer.yml